 |Debt-oriented mutual funds||As per tax slab||20% after Indexation|

-- If details of a foreign bank account is provided, the application of the NRI will be rejected.
+- If details of a foreign bank account are provided, the application of the NRI will be rejected.

 - Your investment into mutual fund schemes carry the right of repatriation of the amount invested and amount earned, only until you remain an NRI.